Days of rain to soak parts of Northeast

 •Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-How wet the pattern evolves from Sunday to next week will depend on the position of a storm forecast to form at the jet stream level of the atmosphere.
+How wet the pattern evolves over the upcoming days will depend on the position of a storm forecast to form at the jet stream level of the atmosphere.

-At this time, the storm may form in a position to create a plume of moisture that extends across the mid-Atlantic region and perhaps into eastern New York and southwestern New England next week.
+The storm is expected to create a plume of moisture that extends across the mid-Atlantic region and into eastern New York and southern New England this week.
+Many places could stand a reasonable amount of rain, but the timing may foil outdoor plans and too much of a good thing can truncate drought conditions.

 While flash flooding is a concern, there will be periods of slick travel on the roads, and some airline delays due to low clouds accompanying the rain at the airports.

-There can also be robust thunderstorms at the onset of the pattern or embedded within the rounds of rain.
+There can also be robust thunderstorms at the onset of the pattern or embedded within the rounds of rain, particularly at the start of the week.

 Want next-level safety, ad-free?
 Unlock advanced, hyperlocal severe weather alerts when you subscribe to Premium+ on the AccuWeather app.
 AccuWeather Alerts™ are prompted by our expert meteorologists who monitor and analyze dangerous weather risks 24/7 to keep you and your family safer.